Key facts

 Why it matters

-The ITU’s most significant role is to develop influential and consensus-based standards for telecommunication in each of the sectors under its mandate.
-These standards also shape national, regional and international policies and regulation.
+The ITU develops influential, consensus-based standards for telecommunication in each of the sectors under its mandate – ITU-R, ITU-T, ITU-D. The standards it develops shape national, regional and international policies and regulation.

 How it works

-The quadrennial Plenipotentiary (Plenipot) conference is the highest decision-making body where ITU Member States make binding decisions shaping the next four years’ work, update texts like the Constitution and Convention, adopt resolutions on policy issues, and elect the ITU Council.
+The Plenipotentiary (Plenipot) conference is held every four years.
+It is the highest decision-making body where ITU Member States make binding decisions shaping the next four years’ work, update texts like the Constitution and Convention, adopt resolutions on policy issues, and elect the ITU Council.

-The ITU Council guides the work of the union, approves its budget and controls its finances, and acts as an administrative body in the period between Plenipots.
+The ITU Council guides the work of the ITU, approves its budget and controls its finances, and acts as an administrative body in the period between Plenipots.

 Decision-making at ITU conferences and meetings is reserved for governments who are allowed to vote.
 Non-governmental actors can join as fee-paying ‘sector’ or ‘associate’ members or as academic members.